Kingsford, Michigan: Economy

 Some of Kingsford's main sources of work are Grede Foundries and a nearby paper mill, which is located between Kingsford and Norway.

 The neighboring city, Iron Mountain, is home to Pine Mountain Ski Resort, containing one of the largest ski jumps in the world, the Pine Mountain Ski Jump.
 The ski resort hosts the annual FIS Ski Jumping Continental Cup.
 This site formerly hosted The International Ski Jump Championship, and currently holds The National Ski Jump Championship every February.

 Kingsford was the site of a Ford Motor Company factory which built wooden station wagon bodies beginning in 1931.
-During World War II, Ford built a glider factory which manufactured more than 4,000 wooden frame Waco gliders for the US military.
+During World War II, Ford built a glider factory which manufactured 4190 wooden frame Waco CG-4 gliders for the US military.
 Scrap wood from the Ford factory was used to make charcoal.
 That operation was the foundation of the Kingsford Charcoal company.

 Recreation

 Activities include camping, hiking, fishing, hunting, snowmobile trails and a number of different water activities.

 Kingsford borders the Menominee River which divides Kingsford from Aurora, Florence County, Wisconsin.

 Pine Mountain Ski Lodge and Ski Hill are located in Breitung Township, Michigan which is part of Dickinson County.
 Kingsford also has the only airport in the area, the Ford Airport, which serviced the World War II Ford Glider factory.

 Kingsford has its own Public Safety Department which includes the Police and Fire Departments as well as its own City Council.

 City infrastructure includes city-pumped well water and its own filtration waste plant.